 Mr Adams, Auckland Grammar School's Director of Performance Music, studied music specialising in composition at the University of Canterbury and the University of Auckland.

 He has been the Composer in Residence with the Auckland Philharmonic Orchestra and the Mozart Fellow at the University of Otago and his compositions have been performed by a number of soloists and groups around New Zealand and internationally.

-Mr Adams has taught at Auckland Grammar School since the beginning of 2018, having previously been Head of Music at King's College, Sancta Maria College and Liston College.
+Mr Adams was previously Head of Music at King's College, Sancta Maria College and Liston College.
 He is the Director of the Symphony Orchestra and Grammar Virtuosi and oversees Chamber Music.

 He is particularly interested in finding opportunities to extend and challenge students musically, both in performance and developing their appreciation of a diverse range of genres.

 Mrs Hallett has a Diploma of Teaching, a Bachelor of Music, an FTCL in Vocal Performance, an LRSM, and was a recipient of a Woolfe Fisher Scholarship in 2017.
 She has also studied singing with Dame Sister Mary Leo, Beatrice Webster and Patricia Wright.

 Mrs Hallett has taught music and classroom teaching for 23 years at primary, intermediate and secondary levels in Auckland, Napier and London, including 12 years as Head of Music at Mount Albert Grammar School.
 She enjoyed training soloists, choruses and conducting music theatre shows.